happysolucki/hs-antheia/README.md

 ### Note

-Please note that this widget doesn't include any themes, wallpapers, or any other modifications that may appear in the preview screenshots
+Please note that this widget doesn't include any themes, wallpapers, or any other modifications that may appear in the preview screenshots.
+Also, the other widget featured in the screenshots is HS | Blur Box; it's available at [alo.works](https://alo.works).